 These components consist of the following but are not limited to:

 - Transfer case

 - Front wheels

-So will a 4WD vehicle, when driven in 2WD mode will get better mileage?
-Well, if you consider all the additional components and their weight you are probably looking in the region of roughly 350-500lbs, depending on the 4WD make and model.
-That is a considerable amount of weight that all uses fuel to physically move.
-Combine that with the internal resistance of all of the 4wd components which will all draw fuel.
+So will a 4WD vehicle, that is driven in 2WD mode return better gas mileage than a 2WD of the same make and model?
+Well, if you consider all the additional components and the weight a 4×4 system adds to the vehicle’s overall mass, you are looking at extra weight in the region of roughly 350-500lbs, depending on the 4WD make, drivetrain component size, and other factors.
+That might not seem like a significant amount of weight, however, they all require additional torque to physically move.
+Combine that with the internal resistance of all of the 4wd drivetrain components, resulting in additional fuel being used.

-With that being said, a production vehicle that is released in a 2WD version will return the best gas mileage compared to an exact same vehicle produced in 4WD mode.
+With that being said, a production vehicle that is released in a 2WD version will return the best gas mileage compared to the exact same vehicle produced in 4WD mode.

-The third option is a 4WD driven in 4H.
+The third option is a 4WD driven in 4-Lo.
 This will return the worst consumption when compared to a 2WD and even a 4WD driven in 2H.
-All things being equal.
+Again, assuming all other factors are equal.

-So the gas mileage will be from best to worse in the following order:
+So best to worst gas mileage will be in the following order:

 - 2WD truck